openedx/edx-documentation/en_us/olx/source/components/discussion-components.rst

 The name of the XML file must match the value of the @url_name attribute of the ``discussion`` element in the vertical XML file.

-In-line, you can create, if the vertical XML file contains:
+An example of how you create a discussion component in a vertical XML file follows.

 .. code-block:: xml

    <vertical display_name="Lesson_1_Unit_1">
       <discussion
           discussion_category="Essays"
           discussion_id="peer_grading_component"
           discussion_target="Peer Grading"
           display_name="Peer Grading"
 	  url_name="peer_grading_discussion"
        />
   </vertical>

-If you prefer to create the discussion in its own file, you can create:
+If you prefer to create the discussion in its own file, you can create it using the following format.

 .. code-block:: xml

    <vertical display_name="Lesson_1_Unit_1">
       <discussion
 	  url_name="Introduce_Yourself"
        />
   </vertical>

 You create the file ``discussion/Introduce_Yourself.xml`` to define the inline